-Starting from scratch (i.e. from a “back of the envelope” concept), regular (utility) patent applications typically take about 20-30 hours to write.
-Simpler patent applications tend to take closer to 20 hours, while complex patent applications can take closer to 30 hours or even more.
-Costs can be reduced by providing an initial write-up.
+Starting from scratch, regular (utility) patent applications typically take about 20-30 hours to write.
+Simpler patent applications tend to take closer to 20 hours.
+Complex patent applications can take closer to 30 hours or even more.
+You can reduce costs by providing a high-quality initial write-up.
 One exception is when a single “application” really is a series of patent applications.
-In this case, the time needed for the series can be greater.
+In this case, the time needed for the series can be higher.

 One way to save money up-front is to consider filing a provisional patent application.
-I often recommend spending about half the time on a provisional as might be spent on a regular (non-provisional) patent application.
+Spend about half the time on a provisional as you might spend on a regular (non-provisional) patent application.
 Note, however, that you will have to follow-up with a regular (non-provisional) patent within a year.

 Design patents are relatively inexpensive, and typically only take about 6-8 hours of my time to do.

-Although I do not give “volume discounts”, when I’m given a series of related patents, I can try to reuse (or share) some of the text and drawings between patents.
+I do not give “volume discounts.”
+However, if you give me a series of related patents, we can save money.
+This is because we can reuse some of the text and drawings between patents.
 When this happens, the number of hours needed per patent can be less.

-There is no legal requirement for a working prototype, however the more details you have, the better.
-I have done quite a few successful patent applications based on just an hour’s conversation and a few informal sketches or photographs.
+There is no legal requirement for a working prototype; however, the more details you have, the better.
+I have made quite a few successful patent applications based on just an hour’s conversation and a few informal sketches or photographs.
 Here I bring a lot to the table because I can draw upon my extensive technology experience to supply the necessary background and fill in gaps.
-If I see problems (e.g. the concept looks like something old rather than something new, or there are too many missing details), I will tell you so, and we can try to adjust accordingly.
+If I see problems (e.g., the concept looks like something old rather than something new, or there are too many missing details), I will tell you so, and we can try to adjust accordingly.

-The best way to reduce costs is by doing a lot of work yourself beforehand.
-Some good guidelines can be found here.
-See the article by Gene Quinn entitled: “Patent Reality: Basement Prices Mean Basement Quality“.
+The best way to reduce costs is by doing a lot of work beforehand.
+You can find some useful guidelines here.
+See also the article by Gene Quinn entitled: “Patent Reality: Basement Prices Mean Basement Quality.”

 I can often give a relatively firm total amount once I understand the scope of the project.
-However, in the event that we go substantially overtime, I reserve the right to first warn about the overtime and then charge extra if we can’t wrap things up soon thereafter.
+However, if we go substantially overtime, I reserve the right to first warn about the overtime and then charge extra if we can’t wrap things up soon after that.

 Patent examiners determine if you have met this requirement.
 They are intelligent non-experts, usually with undergraduate degrees in physical science, engineering, or the biological sciences.
-Their goal is to read your patent quickly, and find a plausible reason to reject it.
-They see a lot of poorly written patents, and tend to be very skeptical.
-To prevent problems, your patent application should provide an adequate background, clearly define terms, and explain the material in a manner that can be quickly understood by an intelligent non-expert.
+Their goal is to skim your patent and find a plausible reason to reject it.
+They see a lot of poorly written patents and tend to be very skeptical.
+So, your patent application should provide an adequate background.
+It should also clearly define terms.
+You should strive to explain the material in a manner that can be quickly understood by an intelligent non-expert.

-KSR v Teleflex is the name of a 2007 Supreme Court decision which ruled that determinations of obviousness (35 USC 103) should not be made in a “narrow, rigid manner” because a “person of ordinary skill is also a person of ordinary creativity, not an automaton“.
+KSR v Teleflex is the name of a 2007 Supreme Court decision that ruled that determinations of obviousness (35 USC 103) should not be made in a “narrow, rigid manner” because a “person of ordinary skill is also a person of ordinary creativity, not an automaton.”
 In practice, this decision has had some unintended consequences.
-Many inventions look obvious in hindsight, and unfortunately KSR v Teleflex has removed some of the earlier protections against such hindsight bias.
+Many inventions look obvious in hindsight, and unfortunately, KSR v Teleflex has removed some of the earlier protections against such hindsight bias.
 This increases the burden on applicants to prove (to the examiner) that their invention is not obvious in the light of prior art.

 An article by Mandel discusses this problem in depth.
-Here, issues of examiner psychology and “trust” should be considered.
-If you were an examiner, which application would you be more favorably disposed towards:?
+You need to consider examiner psychology and “trust”.
+If you were an examiner, which application would you like better?